datahawklab/datahawk.github.io/_posts/2022-03-28-easy-githubpages-blogging.md

 [Blogging/site template repo](https://github.com/swapan-datahawklab/swapan-datahawklab.github.io/generate)

+* your repo name should be githubname + github.io.
+* for example:
+  * Github account: jetsfan1
+  * repo name should be jetsfan1.github.io
 ## update the following files directly in Github in the repo created from the template

 commit changes to both files below directly in Github